Psychodynamic Theory in Education: Understanding the

 Unlike approaches that focus solely on observable actions, the psychodynamic perspective invites us to consider the hidden forces that influence the mind.
 These include unconscious desires, biological drives, and internal conflicts between different parts of the psyche.
 Central to this view is the idea that unresolved issues from key developmental stages, known as the psychosexual stages, can surface later in life as psychological difficulties.

 This theory has evolved to influence a wide range of psychological disciplines, including developmental, clinical, and social psychology, with psychodynamic approaches to learning becoming particularly relevant in educational settings.
-It also forms the foundation of psychodynamic therapy, a practice that aims to bring unconscious material into conscious awareness.
+It also forms the foundation of psychodynamic therapy, a practise that aims to bring unconscious material into conscious awareness.
 Unlike cognitive-behavioural therapy, which focuses on changing thought patterns, psychodynamic therapy seeks to uncover the emotional roots of distress and promote self-understanding.

 Freud's influence can still be felt across the field of mental health.
 His ideas have shaped how we interpret human development, how we frame psychological disorders, and how we approach therapeutic relationships.
 For students and practitioners of psychology, psychodynamic theory provides a foundational lens for examining both the inner world and the lifelong impact of early experience.